Introduction

 - A regional prophetic teacher executed locally,

-- Who deliberately kept himself out of the gaze of the authorities,
+- who deliberately kept himself out of the gaze of the authorities,

 VIII.
 Logical Summary